Wet market: Types

 The term "wet market", which specifies markets that sell fresh produce and meat, includes a broad variety of markets.
-Wet markets can be categorized according to their ownership structure (privately owned, state-owned, or community-owned), scale (wholesale or retail), and produce (fruits, vegetables, slaughtered meat, or live animals).
+These markets can be categorized according to their ownership structure (privately owned, state-owned, or community-owned), scale (wholesale or retail), and produce (fruits, vegetables, slaughtered meat, or live animals).
 They can be further subcategorized based on whether the meat inventory originates from domesticated or wild animals.

-Traditional wet markets are typically housed in temporary sheds, open-air sites, or partially open commercial complexes, while modern wet markets are housed in buildings often equipped with improved ventilation, freezing, and refrigeration facilities.
+Traditional markets are typically housed in temporary sheds, open-air sites, or partially open commercial complexes, while modern ones are housed in buildings often equipped with improved ventilation, freezing, and refrigeration facilities.

 Economic role

-Wet markets are less dependent on imported goods than supermarkets due to their smaller volumes and lesser emphasis on consistency.
-Wet markets have been described in a 2019 food security study as "critical for ensuring urban food security", particularly in Chinese cities.
-The roles of wet markets in supporting urban food security include food pricing and physical accessibility.
+These markets are less dependent on imported goods than supermarkets due to their smaller volumes and lesser emphasis on consistency.
+They have been described in a 2019 food security study as "critical for ensuring urban food security", particularly in Chinese cities.
+Their roles in supporting urban food security include food pricing and physical accessibility.

-Academic papers in urban studies, studies on food distribution, and the Singapore National Environment Agency have noted lower prices, greater freshness of food, and the facilitation of both bargaining and social interaction as key reasons for the persistence of wet markets.
-The persistence of wet markets has also been attributed to "culinary traditions that call for freshly slaughtered meat and fish as opposed to frozen meats".
+Academic papers in urban studies, studies on food distribution, and the Singapore National Environment Agency have noted lower prices, greater freshness of food, and the facilitation of both bargaining and social interaction as key reasons for the persistence of these markets.
+Their persistence has also been attributed to "culinary traditions that call for freshly slaughtered meat and fish as opposed to frozen meats".

-In developing countries with agriculture-based economies, fresh meat is mainly distributed through traditional wet markets or meat stalls.
-Wet markets selling fresh meat are often attached to, or located near, slaughter facilities.
+In developing countries with agriculture-based economies, fresh meat is mainly distributed through traditional markets or meat stalls.
+Markets selling fresh meat are often attached to, or located near, slaughter facilities.